dlandon/unassigned.devices-next/README.md

 ### Installing Unassigned Devices - Next

-Enter one of the URLs below in the “Enter URL” field on the Unraid Plugins page.
+Enter one of the URLs below in the **Enter URL** field on the Unraid Plugins page.

 ### Latest version: